DanielHauge/02121-robot-explorer/README.md

 ## b) Marks

-- done mark, indicating everything has been explored in that direction.
+- Done mark, indicating everything has been explored in that direction.
-- origin mark, indication the robot came from this direction.
+- Origin mark, indication the robot came from this direction.
 - Question mark, indicating that the robot moved here but went back.

 ## c) Strategy
+The strategy is adopting a similar strategy to DFS, Depth-first search.
+By traversing down unexplored paths first, by going deep very fast.
+Then going backwards when a path is no deeper, by the origin mark.
 The robot is to follow the algorithm:

 - while(direction without done mark exists)